-1 credit per year at Montgomery Catholic Preparatory School Band satisfies the PE requirement
+^{1} credit per year at Montgomery Catholic Preparatory School

 Transfer Students: Transfer credits from accredited institutions are accepted as proof of satisfactory completion of course work up until the point of transfer.

 Participation: All eligible seniors are required to attend Graduation Practices, Senior Day, Baccalaureate Mass, and Graduation.
 All school uniform rules apply.